ahmadajmi/rtl-article/README.md

 };
 ```

 The Sass task takes two files one for `ltr-app.scss` and `rtl-app.scss` then generate the CSS files from them.
-In both files we will define some variables for floats and directions and then import the code Sass file at the end.
+In both files we will define some variables for floats and directions and then import the core Sass file at the end.

 `ltr-app.scss` file